varikvalefor/matel/README.md

 The password _l_ of the user should be placed onto a line such that the line matches the format `password: `_l_.

-The FQDN _m_ of the user's homeserver should be placed onto a line such that the line matches the format `password: `_m_.
+The FQDN _m_ of the user's homeserver should be placed onto a line such that the line matches the format `homeserver: `_m_.

 The authorisation token _n_ of Matel should be placed onto a line such that the line matches the format `authtoken: `_n_.
 #### Colour